katerinabakratsa/TaskManagementSystem/README.md

 - Defining (and automatically handling) reminders.
 - Easily searching for tasks based on multiple criteria.

-> All data is stored in JSON files located in a folder named `medialab`, allowing safe and easy transfer/modification of information.
+> All data is stored in JSON files located in a folder named `medialab`, making it easy and safe to transfer or modify information.

 ---